 Restrictions on campfires, pot fires and other solid fuel stoves have been implemented at identified Parks and Wildlife Service campgrounds around the State to help reduce the risk of bushfires.

 Campfire restrictions will remain in place until further notice, and be adjusted as necessary as the summer progresses.

 The Parks and Wildlife Service State Fire Manager Mark Bryce said the restrictions are important to help protect visitors and the community.

-“The east coast of Tasmania has experienced protracted dry spells leading to drought in some areas with above average day and night time temperatures and a low likelihood of significant rain in the seasonal outlook,” Paul said.
+“The east coast of Tasmania has experienced protracted dry spells leading to drought in some areas with above average day and night time temperatures and a low likelihood of significant rain in the seasonal outlook,” Mark said.

 “In the current dry conditions, campfires can easily escape, spread rapidly are difficult to control and threaten people in campgrounds and nearby communities.”

 - All coastal reserves from Bellingham to Bridport, the north east coastal strip from Waterhouse Conservation Area to Mt William National Park, Snaky Creek and Tooms Lake Conservation Areas, and Maria Island National Park;

 - All other national parks and reserves in the Break O’Day, Glamorgan – Spring Bay, Sorell and Tasman Municipalities;